tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 Okay, sorry, I made you build the |ns3| part of the system twice, but now you know how to change the configuration and build optimized code.

+A command exists for checking which profile is currently active for an already configured project:

+  $ ./waf --check-profile
+  Waf: Entering directory `/path/to/ns-3-allinone/ns-3.24/build' Build profile: debug

 The build.py script discussed above supports also the ``--enable-examples`` and ``enable-tests`` arguments, but in general, does not directly support other waf options; for example, this will not work: